 and the Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS), available on:

-If a student has a Statement of SEN or an EHCP, the same regular review conversations take place but the Statement or Plan will also be formally reviewed at least annually.
+If a student has an EHCP, the same regular review conversations take place but the Plan will also be formally reviewed at least annually.

-All students have equal opportunity to access extra‐curricular activities at Park Lane Academy and the school offers a wide range of additional clubs and activities.
-We are committed to making reasonable adjustments to ensure participation for all.
+All students have equal opportunity to access extra-curricular activities at Park Lane Academy and the academy offers a wide range of additional clubs and activities.
+We are committed to making reasonable adjustments to encourage and ensure participation for all.

 Transition is a part of life for all learners.
 This can include:

 - Moving to Park Lane Academy from primary school or another high school

 - Moving from Park Lane Academy to another high school

 - Moving from school to work or college.